 Step 4 | Adjustable stop block

-While the glue, that is there to connect the parts, had to harden, I got to work to make the adjustable stop block for this 3-ways dowel jig.
+While the glue, that is there to connect the parts, had to harden, I got to work to make the adjustable stop block for this wood dowel jig.

 On the template that you can download in this blog, you will also find the template that you can use to make the stop block.

 Stick this on the piece of wood you want to use with spray glue.

 In this stop block, A hole must be drilled in the center, in which a T-nut can be attached.

 The T-nut allows you to connect this stop block to the base of the 3-way dowel joint jig thanks to the button.

 I made the hole in this stop block in 2 steps.

 The first step was to drill a shallow hole with the same diameter as the T-Nut.
 In my case, I made this hole with a 24 mm Forstner drill.